Power and Limitations of Aggregation in Compound AI Systems: Discussion

 \section{Discussion}

 In this work, we theoretically study how aggregating multiple copies of the same model gives access to a greater set of outputs than using only a single model.
 Building on a principal-agent framework, our results show how aggregation must implement one of three mechanisms---feasibility-expansion, support expansion, and binding set contraction---in order to expand the set of elicitable outputs.
 Although these mechanisms are not sufficient to ensure that aggregation adds power, we show a more precise condition formed from strengthening the mechanisms is sufficient.
-Finally, we empirically illustrate three mechanisms by deploying LLMs in a toy reference-generation task.
+Finally, we empirically illustrate these mechanisms by deploying LLMs in a toy reference-generation task, demonstrating the robustness of our findings beyond the assumptions of our stylized model.

-\paragraph{Conceptual insights for system designers.} Our results offer conceptual insights into when system designers benefit from specific aggregation operations in compound AI systems.
-Our results characterize how the interplay between prompt engineering limitations and model capability limitations affects which types of aggregation operations are useful.
-Specifically, aggregation not only overcomes model capability limitations (feasibility expansion), but also overcomes prompt engineering limitations through combining multiple output characteristics (support expansion) and through taking advantage of output-level limitations (binding set-contraction).
-Notably, even as model capabilities continue to improve, the latter two mechanisms mean that aggregation can still be useful to system designers.
-On the flip side, our results illustrate how aggregation operations that do not take advantage of these mechanisms offer no power, regardless of whether the system designer employs sophisticated or unsophisticated prompt engineering practices.